Olical/conjure/README.md

 #### Timing your evaluations

-For a simple example of the `:eval` hook, let's make sure all of our evaluations print how long they took.
+Shown below is a simple example of a (top-level) `:eval` hook prints out how long each evaluation takes to compute:

 ```edn
 {:conns